-Jason E. Havens is the managing attorney/member of the law firm of Havens & Miller, P.L.L.C., practicing in its Destin, Florida (also serving Bluewater Bay, Santa Rosa Beach, and Rosemary Beach) and Brentwood, Tennessee (also serving Nashville and Franklin) locations.
+Jason E. Havens is Senior Counsel at Holland & Knight LLP, practicing in its Jacksonville, Florida (also serving Ponte Vedra Beach) and Tallahassee, Florida (also serving Destin, Santa Rosa Beach, and Rosemary Beach) locations.
 His private law practice specializes in complex estate and charitable gift planning for affluent individuals and families and on behalf of charitable organizations.
 Mr. Havens also routinely advises business organizations regarding their legal structure, tax issues, and succession planning.

 Mr. Havens is admitted to practice in Florida and Tennessee.
 He is a Board Certified Specialist (B.C.S.) in Wills, Trusts and Estates Law in Florida (certified by The Florida Bar) and a board certified Estate Planning Law Specialist (EPLS) in Tennessee (certified by the Tennessee Commission on Continuing Legal Education and Specialization, an agency of the Supreme Court of Tennessee).
 He is also rated "AV" ("Preeminent") by Martindale-Hubbell.

 Mr. Havens is an active member of The Florida Bar, the American Bar Association (ABA), and various sections, councils, and committees on business, estate, and tax law.
 He was profiled (as part of the “Profiles in Membership” series) in the May/June 2007 issue of Probate & Property magazine due to his leadership in the ABA’s Section of Real Property, Trust & Estate Law.
-Mr. Havens regularly publishes articles and commentary on business, estate, and tax law in national and local publications including Probate & Property, the Journal of Practical Estate Planning, and the Planned Giving Design Center.
+Mr. Havens regularly publishes articles and commentary on business, estate, and tax law in national and local publications including Probate & Property (ABA), the Journal of Practical Estate Planning, the Family Foundation Advisor, the Planned Giving Design Center, and the Journal of Accountancy.
 He has also lectured at various programs on business, estate, and tax law, including the 37th annual Heckerling Institute on Estate Planning.

-Mr. Havens married Daphne Kay McDermit Havens at Covenant Presbyterian Church (PCA) in Nashville, Tennessee in June 1996.
-They have three children and have lived in the Destin, Florida area since 2001.
+Mr. Havens married Daphne Kay Havens in Nashville, Tennessee in June 1996.
+They have three children and have lived in Florida since 1999.